ShubhamKhandare/storeio/README.md

 	- [x]  Respond back with storeId, store name, address

 - [ ]  To get product catalog & categories
-	- [ ]  Take storelink as input
+	- [ ]  Take store link as input
-	- [x]  Respond back with the catelog, grouped by categories & sorted by number of products in the category.
+	- [x]  Respond back with the catalog, grouped by categories & sorted by number of products in the category.

 - [ ]  people (Un-authenticated users) can add items into their cart.
 	- [x]  Maintain a cart on the server in either DB or redis or MongoDb